MitchellTesla/Android/README.md

 # Android
-Treat all od my repositories as a (Work in Progress) unless it is stated as a final or full release
+Treat all of my repositories as (Work in Progress) unless, it is stated as a final or full release

 About